 - IVC filter embolization.
 The implanted filter migrates to your heart or lungs, getting embedded, causing a true emergency called embolization.

 - IVC filter perforation.
 A broken IVC filter can puncture the wall of the inferior vena cava or other organs or blood vessels, causing serious injury.

 - Other side effects.
 IVC filters sometimes cause an infection, or the filter actually blocks the entire interior vena cava, rather than acting as a filter.

-As a result, FDA recommended that the IVC filter should be removed from a patient as soon as protection from a pulmonary embolism is no longer needed.
+As a result, the FDA recommended that the IVC filter should be removed from a patient as soon as protection from a pulmonary embolism is no longer needed.

-Use of IVC filters decreased significantly after FDA issued the Device Safety Communication.
+Use of IVC filters decreased significantly after the FDA issued the Device Safety Communication.
 However, IVC filters are still in frequent use in the United States.
 In fact, IVC filter implantation rates are 25 times higher in the U.S. than in Europe.